 Building Your Dresser Grow Box Step-By-Step

-First, we took all the drawers out and began to take those apart with a rubber mallet
+To start building a marijuana grow box, we took all the drawers out and began to take those apart with a rubber mallet.

 Here's the dresser completely gutted (except for the top shelf, I left that in so we could mount the exhaust fans and run the power through there)